Full-Length Play

 JERRY

 I know my wife!
-YOU don’t know my wife!
+You don’t know my wife!

 TREVOR